-Chemicals for emergency preparedness
+Re Section 67 Chemicals for emergency preparedness

-Emergency preparedness chemicals shall be tested and evaluated as mentioned in Sections 62 and 64.
-The operator is not required to apply for a permit to use and discharge emergency preparedness chemicals, but any use and discharge shall be reported as mentioned in Section 34, litera d of the Management Regulations.
+Emergency preparedness chemicals shall be tested and assessed as mentioned in Sections 62 and 64.
+The assessment shall not be submitted.

+Any possible use and discharge of chemicals for emergency preparedness, cf. Section 66, shall be reported as mentioned in Section 34 litera c of the Management Regulations.

-The responsible party shall evaluate whether there are less hazardous emergency preparedness chemicals than those in the list of emergency preparedness chemicals, in accordance with Section 3a of the Product Control Act (in Norwegian only).
+The responsible party shall assess whether there are less hazardous emergency preparedness chemicals than those in the list of emergency preparedness chemicals, in accordance with Section 3a of the Product Control Act (in Norwegian only).